 How Embedded Analytics Help Businesses Drive Adoption and Growth

 The past few years have seen an explosion in business use of analytics.
 With the rise of digitization, businesses of every category are generating more data than ever before both internally and externally.
-From an organization's perspective people are not using data to that extent because decision platforms and action platforms are different.
+From an organization's perspective, people are not using data to that extent because decision platforms and action platforms are different.

+Taking actions from the data, which helped them make decisions are not visible from those platforms.
 There was a push from the organization's end that data-driven decision making should be implemented.
 So, analytical platforms came into the picture resulting in vast analytics implementations.
 The number of analytics users has grown up which is visible in the sales of an organization, however, the ground-level reality of adoption was still gloomy.

 According to the report, "adoption of self-service tools is way down 20%, the statistic is based on the number of users who have access to self-service tools and actually use them.
 The percentage of users with access has risen from 39 % to 47 %, but the percentage of those users who take advantage of the tools has fallen off from 56 % to 45%.

 If you combine these statistics, you can confirm that adoption hasn't grown with increased access, the raw number of users hasn't really changed.

 Often, analytics implementations have been approached as multi-platform integration.
 This basically means that users would have to toggle between different systems and solutions implemented to get the information they need to do their work.
-The report - 2018 State of Embedded Analytics highlights the growing investments in embedded analytics has helped companies counter these adoption challenges.
+The report - 2018 State of Embedded Analytics highlights the growing investments in embedded analytics platform has helped companies counter these adoption challenges.

 What is Embedded Analytics?